ho-oto/cryptomator-extractor-rs/README.md

 ## Usage

-Specify the root path of the vault, which is the directory where the vault.cryptomator file resides, and then define the target path for decryption.
+Specify the root path of the vault, which is the directory where the vault.cryptomator file resides, and the target path for decryption.
 The decrypted contents of the vault will be generated inside the specified target directory.

 ```bash